FinnKrass/MX-Break-In-Machine/README.md

 - Non-volatile flash memory, will recall number of actuations recorded in the event of power loss.

+Here are a few video's showing off the operation.
+[Video A](https://youtu.be/W0hglbHXOGw), [Video B](https://youtu.be/-IIjR5GEPkg).

+Some older video's of their operation can be found [here](https://youtube.com/shorts/SL5bj8C431c) and [here](https://youtube.com/shorts/yf9J68zrslU).

 ## To-Do

 - [ ] Finalise documentation